selfcontained/resume/README.markdown

 	+	*September 1998 - December 2003*
 	+	Courses in Computer Science, Information Technology and General Education

-#Community Service
+##Community Service
 +	**Mexico City, Mexico**
 	+	*July 1999 - January 2001*
-	+	*Christian Volunteer*: Presented Christian message to the people of Mexico.
+	+	*Christian Volunteer*: Shared Christian message and served the people of Mexico.
 I supervised four to six other volunteers and became fluent in Spanish.